fi-muni/PA165/tasks/seminar-git-mvn-solution.md

 ```

 **Task 05 (Git)**
-Switch to feature branch by `git checkout git-mvn-feature` and rebase onto **seminar-git-mvn** by `git rebase seminar-git-mvn`.
+Switch to feature branch by `git checkout git-mvn-feature` and rebase it on **seminar-git-mvn** branch by `git rebase seminar-git-mvn`.
-Resolve your conflicts (keep higher version), stage resolved files by `git add .` and continue rebase operation by `git rebase --continue`.
+Resolve your conflicts (keep higher version), stage resolved files by `git add <resolved_filename>` and continue rebase operation by `git rebase --continue`.
 Push your changes to remote repository by `git push origin`
 Merge **git-mvn-feature** branch to **seminar-git-mvn**.
 It should be Fast-forward merge.
 ```